szaza/set-detector/README.md

 * color (red, green and purple);

 A set consist of three cards satisfying all of the following conditions:
-* They all have the same number or have three different numbers;
+* They all have the same number of symbols or have three different number of symbols;
 * They all have the same symbol or have three different symbols;
-* They all have the same shading or have three different shadnings;
+* They all have the same shading or have three different shadings;
 * They all have the same color or have three different colors;

 For example these three cards form a set: